Kansas City Industrial Market – 4Q25

 - Net Absorption: 23,948 SF

-The pace of investment activity in the Kansas City market increased during the past four quarters, with sales volume totaling $3.3 billion, nearly double sales volume from this period a year prior.
-As a leading second-tier market, the Kansas City Metropolitan area ranked fifth out of the largest 13 Midwest markets in total sales volume during the past 12 months, with multifamily and industrial assets combining 66.9% of the Metro’s activity.
-Capitalization rates increased by eight basis points compared with the past 12 months, registering 6.7% in the third quarter of 2025.
+The pace of investment activity in the Kansas City market increased during 2025, with sales volume totaling $3.7 billion.
+As a leading second-tier market, the Kansas City Metropolitan area ranked sixth out of the largest 13 Midwest markets in total sales volume during the past 12 months, with multifamily and industrial assets combining 65.7% of the Metro’s activity.

 State of Space Report – Kansas City Office Market